DataBiosphere/data-explorer/deploy/README.md

 * [Follow these instructions](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/bigquery/deploy)
 to bring up Elasticsearch in GKE and index dataset.

+* Create `api/dataset_config/MY_DATASET` if it doesn't already exist.
+If you used https://github.com/DataBiosphere/data-explorer-indexers, you can copy the config directory from there.
+  * Make sure `api/dataset_config/MY_DATASET/deploy.json` is filled out.
+  * Note: You can't deploy `test_dataset`; that only works for local runs.

 * If you haven't done so already, set the default project:

   `gcloud config set project PROJECT_ID`